ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IWaveformPulseDefinition.rst

 IWaveformPulseDefinition
 ========================

-.. py:class:: IWaveformPulseDefinition
+.. py:class:: ansys.stk.core.stkobjects.IWaveformPulseDefinition

    object

    Provide access to the properties and methods defining the pulse definition for a rectangular pulsed waveform.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IWaveformPulseDefinition

 Overview
 --------